purifiedh20/nvidia-project/README.md

 # Nvidia-Project

 This project was designed to teach English learners the names of fruits and vegtables in a fun and memorable way.
+This project can be used as fun flashcards, a study buddy, and a guessing game.
 This project can work with a different dataset to learn different words.
 ![add image descrition here](direct image link here)

 ## The Algorithm